-As an outsider, I employ organic shapes to interpret the world; mark making is used not only as a structural and compositional device but also as memory lines to connect and account for matters at hand.
-My color sense sometimes corresponds to memories of things past, and when those are fragmented, that adds a curious and mysterious element to the work.
+As an outsider, I employ organic shapes to interpret the world.
+Mark making is used not only as a structural and compositional device but also as memory lines to connect and account for matters at hand.
+My color sense sometimes corresponds to memories of things past, when those are fragmented, that adds a unique and mysterious element to the work.
 These three components inform my visual vocabulary.

 Using collage and other found objects to build a foundation, I infuse my paintings with texture and meaning.
 I challenge myself by choosing conventionally incompatible colors, experimenting with mark making and text, while working to establish a cohesive statement.
-Part of my finishing process involves using paint directly from the tube to write text.
-It feels more intimate as if the words are pouring out of me.
-I use paint markers, pastels, paint sticks, crayons, and graphite pencils to make additional marks.
-Much of the text is worked over and ultimately disintegrated into the painting.
-The text is camouflaged, and ultimately unrevealed because I’ve heeded my grandmother’s words: “Toutes les vérités ne sont pas bonnes à dire” (Not all truths should be told).
-My words are sometimes scratched, patched, erased and muted.
+The text is unrevealed because I’ve heeded my grandmother’s words: “Toutes les vérités ne sont pas bonnes à dire” (Not all truths should be told).
+My words are sometimes scratched, patched, erased, and muted.
 Words matter; words hurt, they heal, and when they are unspoken, they become more potent in their forced silence.
 Words bind the work to itself.